ministryofjustice/moj-frontend/docs/content-style-guide/index.md

 ### youth offender

 This term is used to describe prisoners aged between 15 and 21.
-Although it goes against our principle of not referring to people in prison as 'offenders', this term is widely used across HMPPS.
+Although it goes against the principle of not referring to people in prison as 'offenders', this term is widely used across HMPPS.
 We have not agreed an alternative term to use.

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">